MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 - **Use access policies to:**

-    - Block access to Salesforce for users coming from unamanged devices
+    - Block access to Salesforce for users coming from unmanaged devices
     - Block access to Dropbox for native clients.

 - **Use session policies to**: